Do you drop from Silver to Bronze in British Airways Executive Club if you don’t earn enough tier points?

-For example, if your membership year runs to 8 September and you earn 600 tier points between September and November 2019, you will be promoted to Silver immediately and:
+For example, if your membership year runs to 8 September and you earn 600 tier points very quickly between September 2021 and November 2021, you will be promoted to Silver immediately and:

 Once that time is up, however, and you have not fulfilled the maintenance requirements, you will demoted.